bd-j/prospector/doc/models.rst

 		print(TemplateLibrary["parametric_sfh"])
 		# Actually get a copy of one of the predefined sets
 		model_params = TemplateLibrary["parametric_sfh"]
+        # This dictionary can be updated or modified, e.g. to add default nebular emission parameters.
+        model_params.update(TemplateLibrary["nebular"])
 		# Instantiate a model object
 		from prospect.models import SedModel
 		model = SedModel(model_params)

 The ``build_model()`` Method